migillett/Meshtastic-Listener/README.md

 ## Commands
 The listener does accept some basic commands for interfacing with the notification configuration.

-- `!h` - Prints the list of commands
 - `!t` - Replies to the sender with transmission details
-- `!s` - Returns a list of subscription commands to handle user notifications.

 - `!w` - Adds a list of waypoints from the server to your local map with a ttl of 7 days.

+- `!c` - Get the node's healthcheck

+- `!l` - Lists all connected listener nodes

+- `!i` - Get service information (GitHub link and version)

+- `!h` - Prints the list of commands

 ## To Do:
 ~~- Update test scripts to work with Postgres DB instead of SqLite3~~